 Students on the books of another university in New Zealand wishing to transfer to the University of Auckland are required to make application to transfer on the appropriate form (Form C) to the Registrar not later than 10 January.
-A late application may be accepted until 31 January and then only with the permission of the Senate and on payment of a fine of \$20, and subject to places being available.
+A late application may be accepted until the Friday preceeding enrolment week with the permission of the Senate and subject to the availabilty of places and upon payment of a late fee of \$20, and after the Friday preceeding enrolment week upon payment of an additional fine of \$20.

-Because the University of Auckland is unable adequately to accommodate all of the students who in 1979 will seek to gain admission, students wishing to transfer to the University of Auckland for any undergraduate course shall be admitted ONLY IF THERE ARE COM-PELLING CIRCUMSTANCES FOR TRANSFER TO AUCKLAND.
-Students wishing to enrol for papers at Stage 1 level in Arts, Science and Intermediate examinations will be selected on priority gradings based largely on their previous academic record.
+Because the University of Auckland is unable adequately to accommodate all of the students who in 1981 will seek to gain admission, students wishing to transfer to the University of Auckland for any undergraduate course shall be admitted ONLY IF THERE ARE COM-PELLING CIRCUMSTANCES FOR TRANSFER TO AUCKLAND.
+Students wishing to enrol for papers at Stage I level in Arts, Science and Intermediate examinations will be selected on priority gradings based largely on their previous academic record.
 They may be required to nominate alternative papers and may be re-distributed to these alternative papers if there are inadequate places in the papers of their first choice.